Developing resilience in teachers and educators in South Africa

 The challenges and needs

-The workshop participants were forthcoming and open when asked about the challenges and needs regarding emotional issues in the ECD system.
+The workshop participants and teachers were forthcoming and open when asked about the challenges and needs regarding emotional issues in the ECD system.
 High level concerns raised were as follows:

 - Nobody respected the work they did